Eric Wynalda: International career

 Wynalda earned his first cap with the United States national team against Costa Rica on February 2, 1990.
 On March 14, 1990, he signed a contract with the United States Soccer Federation which made him a full-time national team player.
-Later that year, Wynalda played in the 1990 FIFA World Cup in Italy, his first World Cup, earning a red card against Czechoslovakia, for retaliating against midfielder Lubomir Moracik, who had backed into Wynalda during a dead ball play throw in, pushing Moracik to the ground from behind in front of the referee, lineman, field judge and both teams benches (erupting the Czech bench), becoming the first U.S. player to be ejected from a World Cup match.
-The Czech player's treatment of Wynalda was in retaliation for a wildly thrown elbow on another teammate in the first half.
-Wynalda was lucky not to have been red carded then only to be ejected in the 53 minute leaving his side a man down for the remaining 37 minutes of the second half.
+Later that year, Wynalda played in the 1990 FIFA World Cup in Italy, his first World Cup, earning a red card against Czechoslovakia, for retaliating against midfielder Ľubomír Moravčík, who had backed into Wynalda during a dead ball play throw in, pushing Moravčík to the ground from behind in front of the referee, linesman, field judge and both teams' benches (erupting the Czech bench), becoming the first U.S. player to be ejected from a World Cup match.
+The Slovak player's treatment of Wynalda was in retaliation for a wildly thrown elbow on another teammate in the first half.
+Wynalda was lucky not to have been red carded then, only to be ejected in the 53rd minute leaving his side a man down for the remaining 37 minutes of the second half.

 Wynalda was a part of the United States squad that won the 1991 CONCACAF Gold Cup.
-In the final the US beat Honduras 4–3 on penalties after a 0-0 stalemate after extra time led the game to penalties.
+In the final the US beat Honduras 4–3 on penalties after a 0–0 stalemate after extra time led the game to penalties.
 Wynalda started every game of the tournament for the United States and scored the third goal for the US in their second group stage match against Guatemala, which the US won 3–0.

 In the 1994 World Cup, Wynalda scored on a free kick from 28 yards as the United States tied Switzerland.
 He also played in Copa America 1995, where he scored against Chile and Argentina.

 In 1998, Wynalda participated in his third World Cup, one of only three United States players (the others being Tab Ramos and Marcelo Balboa) to have earned that honor at that time.
 He finished the 1998 World Cup with no goals.

 In 2000, Wynalda retired from the United States national team as its all-time leading scorer with 34 goals in 106 appearances.
 He was the sole owner of the record until 2007, when Landon Donovan tied the record with a penalty kick goal against Mexico in the 2007 CONCACAF Gold Cup Final.
 Wynalda lost the record when Donovan scored yet another penalty kick in a friendly match against Sweden on January 19, 2008.

 Wynalda was named the Honda U.S. Player of the Decade for the 1990s, was named to the CONCACAF All-Decade Team of the 1990s and was elected to the National Soccer Hall of Fame in 2004.
 In 2006, he was named to the Ventura County Sports Hall of Fame.